-Weir Phillips Heritage provides heritage advisory services throughout all stages and phases of heritage projects.
+Weir Phillips Heritage and Planning provides heritage advisory services throughout all stages and phases of heritage projects.
 Our intimate knowledge of the statutory approvals processes will assist you in successfully navigating legislation at local, state, and Commonwealth levels.
-Some examples of the types of heritage advice Weir Phillips Heritage can provide are:
+Some examples of the types of heritage advice Weir Phillips Heritage and Planning can provide are:

 - Site development potential